Compare personal loans vs. home equity lines of credit (HELOCs)

 - Long application process.
-To establish equity, you need a home appraisal, on top of the many fees and waiting period you’ll find with any mortgage.
+To establish equity, you need a home appraisal on top of the waiting period you’ll find with any mortgage product.

 - You could lose your home.
-It’s not called a second mortgage for nothing.
 Because you’re essentially taking out credit secured by a lien on your home, if you default, you could lose your house to foreclosure.

 - More fees.
-HELOCs can require an appraisal fee, an application fee and even annual maintenance fees over your repayment term.
-Confirm all fees you face with your specific HELOC before signing a contract.
+HELOCs can require an appraisal fee, an application fee and even annual maintenance fees over your loan term.

-If you’re looking at borrowing a lot of money and you own a home, a HELOC can get you a low initial rate and longer repayment terms than you’ll find with your typical personal loan.
-But you’ll need to confirm that you’ve built up enough equity in your home to cover the amount you need.
+If you own a home, want to borrow a significant sum of money and are willing to use your property as collateral, a HELOC can get you a low initial rate and longer repayment terms than you’ll find with your typical personal loan.
+But you’ll need to confirm you’ve built up enough equity in your home to cover the amount you need.